wp-slimstat/wp-slimstat/readme.txt

 Save your file as `my_custom_report.php` and then [follow these instructions](http://codex.wordpress.org/Writing_a_Plugin#Standard_Plugin_Information) on how to make a plugin out of that file.

-= Can I disable outbound link tracking on a given link? = Yes.
+= Can I disable outbound link tracking on a given link? = Yes, you can.
 This is useful if you notice that, after clicking on a Lightbox-powered thumbnail, the image doesn't open inside the popup window as expected.
 Let's say you have a link associated to Lightbox (or one of its clones):

 `<a href="/wp-slimstat">Open Image in LightBox</a>`